Municipal trials on employment

-Even if the jobseeker’s search for work has ended, the jobseeker will become a customer again if they later start looking for work again during the trial.
+Even if the jobseeker’s search for work has ended, they remain a customer of the pilot area municipality if they later start looking for work again during the trial.

 The municipal trials on employment involve 118 municipalities which form 25 pilot areas.

 - Municipal trials on employment in Espoo: Espoo

 - Municipal trials on employment in the Southern Ostrobothnia region: Alavus, Isojoki, Karijoki, Kurikka, Kauhajoki, Teuva and Soini